 I've been seen at CAPS before.
 Am I allowed to come back?

 Any and all students are welcome to walk in to request a same-day appointment in the event of a mental health emergency, whether or not you have been here before.
 You are also always welcome to schedule a consultation with an available clinician and determine what other resources may be helpful to you.
 Unless you have been referred to a community provider by the CAPS clinic, you are entitled to up to 12 sessions of therapy at CAPS per academic year.
 Those who have been referred to a community provider as a solution best fitting their needs are encouraged to continue ongoing support with that provider.
 If you need help finding a different community provider, you are always welcome to call the CAPS Care Coordinator for assistance.

-I haven't paid the student health fee, but I really need to speak with someone as soon as possible.
+I haven't paid the Campus Health Fee, but I really need to speak with someone as soon as possible.
 What should I do?

 You are welcome to to walk in to request a same-day appointment and see one of our clinicians.
 During a consultation session, they will assist you in finding out what other resources may be helpful to you.